Seeed-Studio/RFBee/README.md

 For more information, please refer to [wiki page](http://www.seeedstudio.com/wiki/index.php?title=RFbee_V1.1_-_Wireless_Arduino_compatible_node).

-### Contributing:
+----

+This software is written by community contributors and modified by seeed studio.<br>
+It is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Check License.txt for more information.<br>

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>
 [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>
 for operating guide).
 Adding change log and your contact into file header is encouraged.<br>
 Thanks for your contribution.

-----

-This software is written by community contributors and modified by seeed studio.<br>
-It is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
-Check License.txt for more information.<br>

 Seeed Studio is an open hardware facilitation company based in Shenzhen, China. <br>
 Benefiting from local manufacture power and convenient global logistic system, <br>